diem/dip/lips/lip-5.md

 2) The recipient shares this information with a would-be sender over some communication channel (e.g., SMS, Email, QR code)
 3) The sender's wallet deserializes this information and populates a transaction for the sending user to authorize
 4) The sending user authorizes the request and their wallet submits the transaction to the Libra blockchain
 5) The recipient wallet monitors on-chain events for its accounts.
 Upon seeing relevant events, the recipient wallet can filter by the sender information and whether a unique recipient subaddress was passed in the transaction's metadata fields.
-Upon observing such a transaction, they can confirm funds have been received and route the funds accordingly.
+When such an event is detected, both parties can confirm the funds have been transferred successfully.

 Examples of cross-wallet payment scenarios include: